Recycle, Reuse, Repurpose-More Ways to Have Less Trash and Garbage!

 Return to the earth what you've used from her and she will repay you ten-fold.

 Grass clippings, leaves, and food waste can be composted.
 Even city folk can compost by taking their items to the local community garden.

 Set aside a box or container for scrap metal in your recycle arsenal.
-Aluminum cans can be worth as much as a penny a piece.
-Save this stuff until you have a full load and then take to your scrap metal dealer.
-My stepson and I have a great time saving aluminum cans and smashing them.
+Aluminum cans can be worth as much as a penny apiece.
+Save this stuff until you have a full load and then take it to your scrap metal dealer.
+My stepson and I have a great time-saving aluminum can and smashing them.
 The money made goes into his piggy bank.

 - We also recycled platinum from a catalytic converter off a 1996 Maxima that we eventually scrapped for $250.
 The catalytic converter got us another $75 bucks, for parts we would have otherwise thrown away!

 The Diva Cup